4sergeibortsov4/template-server-nestjs/README.md

 <h2 align="center">This is a template server for backend your WEB-application on NestJS.

-<ol> The template contains the following modules:
+<ol align='left'> The template contains the following modules:
   <li>Database, connection to it and interaction with it.</li>
 </ol>